openmls/openmls/book/src/traits/traits.md

-Because implementing the `OpenMLSCryptoProvider` is challenging, requires tremendous care, and is not what the average OpenMLS consumer wants to (or should) do, we provide one implementations that can be used.
+Because implementing the `OpenMLSCryptoProvider` is challenging, requires tremendous care, and is not what the average OpenMLS consumer wants to (or should) do, we provide an implementation that can be used.

 - [Rust Crypto]